Today's History Trivia for August 21

 2006 Pres.
 Bush When asked what the Iraq had to do with the 9-11 attacks, Bush answered, "Nothing, except for it's part of -- and nobody has ever suggested in this administration that Saddam Hussein ordered the attack.
 Iraq was a -- the lesson of September the 11th is, take threats before they fully materialize, Ken.
 Nobody has ever suggested that the attacks of September the 11th were ordered by Iraq."
 Source: www.whitehouse.gov

-1993 Mars Observer NASA loses contact with the $980 million spacecraft, which had been scheduled to arrive at Mars on the 24th.
+1993 Mars Observer NASA loses contact with the $813 million spacecraft, which had been scheduled to arrive at Mars on the 24th.
 It is believed that a fuel line ruptured causing it to lose power.
+The most probable cause of the failure was a rupture of the fuel pressurization side of the spacecraft's propulsion system causing the spacecraft to spin and to erode the electrical circuits.

 1986 Toxic gases kill 1,700 people in Cameroon.
 The gases were from a volcanic lake.